DevOpsTribe/congruit/README.md

 The Stockroom are the main repository that describes your platform.
 Congruit reads the stockroom and does things

 ## Places
 A place is a shell script that must return 0.
-This means that you are in the right place to do a work.
+You should be in a right place to do a work.
 Example:

 Is this Linux server a Centos 7?